mopidy/mopidy/docs/api/core.rst

     :synopsis: Core API for use by frontends

 The core API is the interface that is used by frontends like :mod:`mopidy.http` and :mod:`mopidy.mpd`.
-The core layer is inbetween the frontends and the backends.
+The core layer is in between the frontends and the backends.
+Don't forget that you will be accessing core as a Pykka actor.

 .. autoclass:: mopidy.core.Core

-    :members:
+  .. automethod:: get_uri_schemes

+  .. automethod:: get_version

+  .. autoattribute:: tracklist
+    :annotation:

+  .. autoattribute:: playback
+    :annotation:

+  .. autoattribute:: library
+    :annotation:

+  .. autoattribute:: playlists
+    :annotation:

+  .. autoattribute:: mixer
+    :annotation:

+  .. autoattribute:: history
+    :annotation:

 Tracklist controller
 ====================